 "

-David Gilmor is one of the best guitarists in the world and a huge influence on me.
+George Benson is one of the best guitarists in the world.
 His ideas and his solos are beautiful and awe-inspiring to many guitarists.
-This particular solo from Pulse live version is one of my favorites.
+Even though I'm not a jazz guitarist, I nourish my phrasing with his music.

 "